aayush4vedi/CynicalReader/TICKET.md

 ## [Ticket5] : Build Prelaunch stuff(<7Sep20-14Sep20>)
 * [] Create Website
+  * While making the graph;
+    * Write brief for every node
+    * Dont just show tags like gen_cse, gen_ml, etc directly.
+These are all inclusive issues, & should not be used as a separate subtopic.Will give bad UX.Instead I can show them as same value: ML --[ML, DL,...]
 * [] Create User Management System & User Dashboard
 * [] Mail User Mailer
 * [] Run `BackBone` for 2 weeks in parallel

 ## [Ticket6] : FuckinLaunch(<21Aug20>)